Hamburger

 Singapore

-• start an overseas posting; or
+• Start an overseas posting; or

-• leave Singapore for more than 3 months.
+• Leave Singapore for more than 3 months.

 In particular, the employer must file the relevant form at least 1 month before the last date of employment, or the departure date, to report the employee's taxable remuneration.
 The employer must also withhold all monies due to the employee once the employer knows the employee will cease Singapore-based employment.
 The employer will remit the monies withheld to the IRAS under the Directive to Pay which will be issued by the IRAS when the employee’s tax matters are finalized.
 Any balance will then be released to the employee.